monix/monix.io/_tut/docs/2x/reactive/javascript.md

 dealing with event listeners.
 How do you convert a Javascript event listener to an `Observable`?

 It's simple, as seen in the example below.
 Then you can subscribe to it and manipulate it, like any other `Observable`

-{% scalafiddle %}
 ```scala
 import org.scalajs.dom
 import org.scalajs.dom.{Event, EventTarget, MouseEvent}